crisperdue/prooftoys-site/content/hol-zero.md

 instantiation list domain elements in the theorem get replaced.
 Each instantiation list domain element must be a type variable.

-Binding variables in the resulting theorem are renamed as necessary to avoid variable capture.
 Note that instantiation list entries that do not apply are simply ignored, as are repeated entries for a given type variable (beyond its first entry).
 If no instantiation list entries apply, then the returned theorem is the same as the input.

 ~~~
          [(tv1,ty1);(tv2,ty2);..]
 A |- p